JetBrains/kotlin-multiplatform-dev-docs/topics/multiplatform-onboard/multiplatform-upgrade-app.md

 In this tutorial you will start with the wizard-generated KMP project and build a more complex application that shares the code for network requests and data serialization between iOS and Android.

+The app will retrieve data over the internet from the [Launch Library 2](https://lldev.thespacedevs.com/docs) API and display descriptions of the latest successful space launch among other messages.

 In the course of the tutorial, you will consume the data provided by the common module in the UI of iOS and Android apps:

 1. Add common and platform-specific dependencies.